koji0701/todoist-mcp-server/README.md

 [![Python Version](https://img.shields.io/badge/python-3.12+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) <!-- Assuming MIT, replace if different or remove -->

-The Todoist MCP Server provides a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) interface to interact with the Todoist API.
-It allows MCP clients to manage Todoist tasks, projects, labels, comments, and more, by exposing various Todoist functionalities as MCP tools.
+# Todoist MCP Server

+A [Model Context Protocol (MCP) server] (https://modelcontextprotocol.io/introduction) for interacting with Todoist.
+This server allows you to manage your Todoist tasks using natural language commands through an MCP-compatible client.
 This server is built using `fastmcp` and the `todoist-api-python` library.

 ## About The Project

 You can run this server locally, and an MCP-compatible client (like Claude desktop) can then call its tools to perform actions in your Todoist.
+Check the project out on [Smithery] (https://smithery.ai/server/@koji0701/todoist-mcp-server).

 Key functionalities include:
 - Creating, reading, updating, and deleting tasks, projects, sections, labels, and comments.
 - Fetching data with filters and pagination.
 - Support for both `stdio` and `SSE` (Server-Sent Events) transport for MCP communication.

-## Features

-- **Comprehensive Todoist API Coverage:** Exposes a wide range of Todoist API functionalities.
-- **Task Management:** Add, get, list, filter, quick add, update, complete, uncomplete, move, and delete tasks.
-- **Project Management:** Add, get, list, update, archive, unarchive, delete projects, and list project collaborators.
-- **Section Management:** Add, get, list, update, and delete sections within projects.
-- **Label Management:** Add, get, list, update, delete personal labels, and manage shared labels.
-- **Comment Management:** Add, get, list, update, and delete comments on tasks or projects.
-- **Flexible Transport:** Supports `stdio` for local communication and `SSE` for network-based communication.
-- **Robust Serialization:** Handles Todoist API responses, including `datetime` objects, correctly for JSON-based MCP.
-- **Environment-Based Configuration:** Easy setup using a `.env` file.

 ## Recommended Use Cases
 - I primarily recommend using this in Claude Desktop or any other LLM that supports MCP integration.
 Here's how I use it: